Amalaga19/Capstone/README.md

 - A 3-D printer and PLA filament (or access to a 3-D printing service)

 ## Setting up the Raspberry Pi:
-1. Download and install the Raspberry Pi imager (link goes here)
+1. Download and install the [Raspberry Pi imager](https://www.raspberrypi.com/software/)
 2. Insert a MicroSD card into a USB adapter and connect it to your computer.
 3. Select “Raspberry Pi OS (32-Bit)” after clicking the “Choose OS” button and select the MicroSD after clicking the “Choose Storage” button.
 4. Click on the settings button (it looks like a cog).
 Check the “Set Hostname” box and change the hostname, which is like the name of the device, and check “Enable SSH”, keep the “use password authentication” option checked and change the username and password.
 Take note of the hostname, username and password, and click the “Save” button.